woozet-cookbooks/architecture-center.ko-kr/docs/resiliency/failure-mode-analysis.md

 **Diagnostics**.
 Application log

 ### Service Fabric node is shut down.
-**Detection**.
+**검색**.
 A cancellation token is passed to the service's `RunAsync` method.
 Service Fabric cancels the task before shutting down the node.

 **Recovery**.
 Use the cancellation token to detect shutdown.
 When Service Fabric requests cancellation, finish any work and exit `RunAsync` as quickly as possible.